GUIDED DAY TOUR

 Tour operating dates 20th Dec to 15th March.

 This is the perfect plan for private groups seeking ski and snowboard guiding services for one or more days.
-The day will commence with an early morning hotel pickup, typically between 7:30 to 8:00 am, via a Hiace van, and proceed towards the skiing location.
+The day will commence with an early morning hotel pickup, typically 7:30 am, via a Toyota Hiace van, and proceed towards the skiing location.
 We will ski from opening till 12:30 pm, break for lunch, and return to skiing till 3:30 pm.
-After a long day of skiing, we will take you to the nearest favourite Onsen to unwind till 5:00 pm.
-The day will conclude with a drop-off at your hotel between 5:00 - 6:00 pm.
-Please note that the Onsen is only included for bookings with two or more days.
+After a long day of skiing, we will take you to the nearest favourite Onsen to unwind till 4:30 pm.
+The day will conclude with a drop-off at your hotel between 5:30 to 6:00 pm.

 Pricing All Season (20 Dec - 15 Mar)